ashadhawk/nubian-wellness-centre/README.md

 This is my first foray into software development.
 I have learnt a lot within a short period.
 My strength definitely lies in the conceptualisation and design of the project.
 Working with wireframes was intuitive and I believe I can design visually appealing and intuitive websites and programmes as I acquire more coding skills.
+My wireframe was quite ambitious and had more features than I am able to technically execute.
+I therefore had to adapt the project what what is within my technical ability.
- I am able to write and structure the HTML codes as required.
-The CSS was a bit trickier but I got better hang of it as I worked through the project.
+ I am able to write and structure the HTML codes that the project required.
+The CSS was a bit tricky but I got better hang of it as I worked through the project.
 I believe I have created a worthy first milestone project that has further increased my interest to progress further in the software development ladder.